 A market order is a trade order to purchase or sell a stock at the current market price.
-A key component of a market order is that the individual does not control the amount paid for the stock purchase or sale – the price is set by the market.
-A market order poses a high spillage risk in a fast-moving market.
-If a stock is heavily traded, there may be trade orders being executed ahead of yours, changing the price that you are paying.
+A key component of a market order is that the individual does not control the amount paid for the stock purchase or sale.
+The price is set by the market.
+A market order poses a high slippage risk in a fast-moving market.
+If a stock is heavily traded, there may be trade orders being executed ahead of yours, changing the price that you pay.

-For example, if an investor were to place an order to purchase 100 shares, the investor would receive 100 shares at the stock’s asking price.
+For example, if an investor places an order to purchase 100 shares, they receive 100 shares at the stock’s asking price.

 2. Limit Order

 A limit order is a trade order to purchase or sell a stock at a specific set price or better.
 A limit order prevents investors from potentially purchasing or selling stocks at a price that they do not want.
 Therefore, in a limit order, if the market price is not in line with the limit order price, the order will not execute.
 A limit order can be referred to as a buy limit order or a sell limit order.